yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/openshift.md

 ## Configure OpenShift

-Because YugabyteDB Anywhere manages YugabyteDB universes, YugabyteDB Anywhere needs details about the cloud providers.
-In your case, the provider is your own OCP cluster.

-To configure OpenShift, navigate to **Configs > Infrastructure > Red Hat OpenShift**.
+Navigate to **Configs > Infrastructure > Red Hat OpenShift** to see a list of all currently configured Kubernetes providers.

-This lists all currently configured providers.
+This lists all currently configured OpenShift providers.

-To create an OpenShift provider, click **Create Kubernetes Config** to open the [Create Kubernetes Provider Configuration](../kubernetes/#kubernetes-provider-settings) page.
+To create an OpenShift provider, click **Create Kubernetes Config**.
+For more information, refer to [Create a provider](../kubernetes/#create-a-provider).

 ### Provider settings

 Set the **Kubernetes Provider Type** to Red Hat OpenShift.

-For information on the Kubernetes Provider settings, refer to [Kubernetes Provider settings](../kubernetes/#kubernetes-provider-settings).
+For information on the Kubernetes Provider settings, refer to [Provider settings](../kubernetes/#provider-settings).

 ### Create the configuration